-We also note a solvent effect of a different kind.
-The optimal D/σ^3 was found 16 ms in a fully deuterated medium and 24-26 ms in partially protonated samples (Figure 7c).
-We connect this change with the impact of solvent protons on the connectivity of the proton bath.
+on the connectivity of the proton bath.
 The main source of protons in compound 1 is the PEG chains.
-It is plausible to assume that, due to the conformational flexibility and weak interchain interaction, the PEG chains among each other have at most few contacts per 435 chain in an average conformer.
-This means that all $(-CH_2 - CH_2 - CH_2 - CH_n)$ chains can be seen approximately isolated, i.e. an average interchain distance is large and the coupling between protons belonging to different chains can be neglected.
+It is plausible to assume that, due to the conformational flexibility and weak interchain interaction, the PEG chains have, at most, a few contacts (with each other) per chain in an average conformer.
+This means that all $(-CH_2 - CH_2 - O_n)$ chains can be seen as approximately isolated (i.e. an average interchain distance is large, and the coupling between protons belonging to different chains can be neglected).
 Therefore, the homonuclear flip-flops within the same PEG chain predominate.
-Solvent protons, being homogeneously distributed, mediate nuclear spin diffusion between the chains and thus enhance spectral diffusion.
-In particular, the spectral diffusion coefficient D is expected to grow in such a proton configuration compared to the configuration with a quasi-isolated group of protons with 440 a similar value of σ .
+Solvent protons, being homogeneously distributed, mediate nuclear spin diffusion between the chains and, thus, enhance spectral diffusion.
+In particular, the spectral diffusion coefficient D is expected to grow in such a proton configuration compared with the configuration with a quasi-isolated group of protons with a similar value of σ .
 Accordingly, the ratio D/σ^3 is higher.
-This model agrees with the estimated average inter-proton distance in water/glycerol solvent which is $r{H,H}=5$ Å for $C{\rm H}=10$ M. Such distance is smaller than the length of the PEG chain, therefore, the chains can indeed magnetically interact with the solvent protons.
-Further increase of proton concentration does not have an effect.
+This model agrees with the estimated average interproton distance in water-glycerol solvent, which is $r{\rm H,H} = 5$ Å for $C{\rm H} = 10$ M. Such a distance is smaller than the length of the PEG chain; therefore, the chains can indeed magnetically interact with the solvent protons.
+Further increase in the proton concentration does not have an effect.
 Consequently, the value of D/σ^3 may give information on solvent accessibility or interchain contacts of parts of a molecule, substantially separated from the electron spin.
-445

-4.4.2 in silico analysis
+4.4.2 In silico analysis

 We performed in silico analysis of the $p(\sigma)$ distribution.
-We generated an unrestrained conformational ensemble of the model compound 1 using the Monte-Carlo (MC) approach.
-For the generation, we used the dihedral angle potentials from Ref.
-Hoffmann et al. (2023).
-More details on the ensemble generation are given in the SI (Section S6).
+We generated an unrestrained conformational ensemble of model compound 1 using the Monte Carlo (MC) approach.
+For the generation, we used the dihedral angle potentials from Hoffmann et al. (2023).
+More details on the ensemble generation are given in Supplement S6.
 The ensemble included 1500 conformers.

-The generated MC ensemble (Figure 8a) confirmed a significantly anisotropic distribution of the protons.
+The generated MC ensemble (Fig. 8a) confirmed a significantly anisotropic distribution of the protons.
 They are concentrated on one side of the nitroxide fragment.
-This means that molecules with different orientation in the external magnetic field have different hyperfine spectra (as discussed in Section 4.1) and the orientation averaging must be done.
-The model compound 1 contains 158 chemically unexchangeable protons of which 13 belong to the rigid nitroxide unit.
+This means that molecules with a different orientation in the external magnetic field have different hyperfine spectra (as discussed in Sect.
+4.1) and that orientation averaging must be done.
+Model compound 1 contains 158 chemically unexchangeable protons, 13 of which belong to the rigid nitroxide unit.
 The remaining 145 protons are distributed within a volume of approximately 15 nm3 if the boundaries of the conformational ensemble are approximated as a box.
-This results in an estimated mean local proton concentration of 16.1 M which is in good agreement with the ih-RIDME data.
+This results in an estimated mean local proton concentration of 16.1 M, which is in good agreement with the ih-RIDME data.
 Nevertheless, the protons are distributed inhomogeneously and form distinct clouds localized around the PEG chains.
 On the larger scale, the proton ensemble has an ellipsoidal shape with a maximal electron-proton distance of ca. 3.5 nm.

 We converted this ensemble into a distribution of local proton densities.
 For each conformer, we computed the hyperfine coupling constants with protons in point-dipole approximation.
-The width of the corresponding hyperfine spectrum σ was calculated according to the Eq.
+The width of the corresponding hyperfine spectrum σ was calculated according to Eq.
 (10).
-The averaging of the molecular orientation was done by sampling the direction of the external magnetic field (thereby, the electron's and nuclear spins quantization axis) over a spherical grid.
+The averaging of the molecular orientation was done by sampling the direction of the external magnetic field (and, thus, the electron's and nuclear spin's quantization axis) over a spherical grid.